vyos/vyos-documentation/docs/install.rst

 own squashfs image that is mounted in a union filesystem together with a directory for mutable data (configs etc.).

 .. note:: Older versions used to support non-image installation (`install system` command).
+   Support for this is removed from VyOS 1.2 (crux) and newer releases

-   It's been deprecated since the time image installation was introduced (long before the fork), and does not provide any version management capabilities.
+   This installation method has been deprecated since the time image installation was introduced (long before the fork), and does not provide any version management capabilities.
 You **should not** use it for new installations even if it's still available in new versions.
 You should not worry about older systems installed that way though, they can be upgraded with ``add system image``.
-In addition the ``install system`` command has been removed in VyOS 1.2 (Crux).

 To install VyOS, run ``install image``.